-We encourage faculty who are interested in engaging in SoTL practices or learning from existing SoTL research to explore C.A.L.’s special collection.
-Partnering with the library, C.A.L. has selected over 100 titles in areas such as learner engagement, teaching with technology, and the contemporary higher education landscape.
+We encourage faculty who are interested in engaging in SoTL practices or learning from existing SoTL research to explore the Center’s special collection.
+Partnering with the library, the Center has selected over 100 titles in areas such as learner engagement, teaching with technology, and the contemporary higher education landscape.
 These can be checked out from the UDC library.
 Another valuable resource is UDC’s scholarship of teaching and learning guide.

 The guide is divided into several areas of focus:

 - Pedagogy, including active learning, critical thinking, and interteaching

 - Institutional reform

 It includes both at-a-glance, and more in-depth summaries of existing research, as well as other suggested reading on the topic, and is intended as a resource to help you expand teaching and learning in your classroom, as well as introduce you to SoTL research practices.